Dishonour Cheques | Cheque Dishonour

 OFFENCES BY COMPANIES

-2. If a person proves that the offence was committed without his knowledge, or that he had exercised due diligence to prevent the commission of such offence, he shall not be punishable.
+2. If a person proves that the offense was committed without his knowledge or that he had exercised due diligence to prevent the commission of such offense, he shall not be punishable.

-3. Where a person is nominated as a Director of a company by virtue of his holding any office or employment in the Central Government or State Government or a financial Corporation owned or controlled by the Central Government or State Government, he shall not be liable for prosecution.
+3. Where a person is nominated as a director of a company by virtue of his holding any office or employment in the Central Government or State Government or a financial corporation owned or controlled by the Central Government or State Government, he shall not be liable for prosecution.

 PRESENTATION OF CHEQUE ANY NUMBER OF TIMES